 Since in both modes data shaping operations (filter, group, sort, etc.) are carried out on the server side, make sure the server supports these operations.

 Feature Limitations and Specifics

 In server modes, grid controls (GridControl, GridLookUpEdit, and SearchLookUpEdit) do not have simultaneous access to bound data in its entirety.
-This imposes certain limitations on the grid's features that are still available in a regular binding mode.
-Please see the list below for information on features that are not supported/not recommended in server mode.
+This imposes certain limitations on the grid’s features that are still available in a regular binding mode.
+Please see below for information on features that are not supported/not recommended in server mode.

 - Adding/deleting records from the Grid Control when data is grouped.

 - Sorting, grouping and filtering data by displayed values (not by editing values).

 - Data searching in the Find Panel against columns whose data type is neither string nor numeric.

 - Adding custom items to the Filter Dropdown list in Instant Feedback mode.